trafi/states/State.md

 - Networking
   - `loadedSearchResults`
   - `loadedMapData`
-- Screen updates
+- Screen lifecycle
   - `becameReadyForRefresh`
   - `becameVisible`
+  - `enteredBackground`
-- Global changes
+- Device
   - `wentOffline`
-  - `enteredBackground`
   - `changedCurrentLocation`

 As events are something that just happened we start their names with verbs in past simple tense.